 - Medical care (hospital treatment, medicine, etc.)

 Sustaining an injury on a construction site can be devastating to an individual and his or her family.
 Our firm understands the serious repercussions of not being able to work.
 If you require legal representation after you or a loved one was injured in a construction site accident, the attorneys at Friedman Schuman are here to help.
-Contact our firm today for strong legal representation when the time calls.
+Contact our firm today for strong legal representation.